 The Ministry of Corporate Affairs has taken a "Green Initiative in Corporate Governance" by allowing paperless compliances by Companies through electronic mode.
 In accordance with the recent circular no. 17/2011 dated April 21, 2011 and circular no. 18/2011 dated April 29, 2011 issued by the Ministry, Companies can now send various notices and documents, including Annual Report, to its shareholders through electronic mode to the registered e- mail addresses of shareholders.
-This welcome initiative of MCA will reduce paper consumption to a great extent and enhance corporate contribution to a greener and safer environment.
+This welcome initiative of MCA will reduce paper consumption to a greener and safer environment.